-Millions of local businesses struggled to survive 2020.
-But now that we’re halfway through 2021, the organizations that managed to muscle through are looking for ways to truly thrive post-pandemic.
+Millions of local businesses struggled to survive 2021.
+But now that we’re at the beginning of 2022, the organizations that managed to muscle through are looking for ways to truly thrive post-pandemic.

 Although many digital marketing budgets were slashed in the early days of this health crisis, business owners have realized that online promotion is one of the most affordable and effective ways to stay open – and even grow over time.